 Diana Draghici is a doctoral student pursuing a joint degree in Government and Social Policy.
 Her major field of substantive interest is American politics, and her research agenda places a particular emphasis on aspects pertaining to American political economy (electoral competition, legislative behavior, policymaking).
 Her methodological interests are causal inference, graphical methods, Bayesian statistics, and data visualization.

-Sarah is a first-year doctoral student in Government and Social Policy.
+Sarah is a doctoral student in Government and Social Policy.
 She is interested in the sense of political efficacy within low income communities and how that impacts families' access to education, mental health care, and adequate nutrition.
 Sarah is also particularly interested in the impact of education on civic engagement for students in low income communities.

 Prior to Harvard, Sarah worked in K-12 education for 5 years, first as a high school teacher, and most recently as a high school principal.

 Before working in schools, Sarah graduated from the University of Texas at Austin with a B.A. in Plan II Honors and Government.
 Her undergraduate thesis, which examined the relationship between various history curricula and eventual civic engagement, won UT's William Jennings Bryan Prize in Government.
 Sarah also holds an M.Ed. from Boston University....
 Read more about Sarah James